-The average number of times that power to a customer is interrupted is also a measure of system reliability and is also a high priority for Niagara-on-the-Lake Hydro.
-As outlined above, the OEB also typically requires a utility to keep this measure within the range of its historical performance and outside factors can also greatly impact this measure.
-Niagara-on-the-Lake Hydro's customers experienced interrupted power an average of 1.07 times during 2014.
-This is within the range of its historical performance for interrupted power and consistent with other measures over the five-year period between 2010 and 2014.
-The 2011 hours of interruptions were relatively higher than other years due to a severe windstorm.
+The average number of times that power to a customer is interrupted (frequency of outages) is also a measure of system reliability and is also a high priority for Niagara-on-the-Lake Hydro.
+Niagara-on-the-Lake Hydro's customers experienced interrupted power an average of 1.2 times during 2015.
+This is within the range of its historical performance for interrupted power and consistent with other measures over the five-year period between 2011 and 2015.